Beauty and the Beast: Live on Stage!

 Duration of Ride: 25 minutes

-Typical Queue Time: None; shows are held at scheduled times throughout the day
+Typical Queue Time: None; shows start at scheduled times throughout the day

 Single Rider Line: No